LeetLLM

 Output

-The correct evidence is present, but the semantic lane also kept a footwear distractor.
-That is exactly the boundary between this lesson and the next: retrieval satisfies candidate recall; reranking decides whether a distractor should remain near context.
+The correct evidence is present, but the semantic lane also kept a session-timeout distractor.
+That's the boundary between retrieval and reranking: retrieval satisfies candidate recall; a reranker decides whether a distractor should remain near context.
 The trace can also preserve the latency budget created in the production RAG lesson.
 Two retrieval lanes add work, so the release check should report that cost explicitly.

 retrieval-latency-gate.py